Markweese/multivariate-maps/api/README.md

 # check-the-flows-api

-This is the micro service utilized by Check The Flows to orchestrate data processing.
+This is the micro service utilized by River Collective to orchestrate data processing.